SLieve/technicalgrimoire/_posts/2020-03-19-DavesMusic.md

 <iframe style="border: 0; width: 100%; height: 200px;" src="https://bandcamp.com/EmbeddedPlayer/album=272221706/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://music.businesscasual.biz/album/jude">jude. by LemKuuja</a></iframe>

-[**Chillhop Essentials** by Chillhop Records](https://chillhop.bandcamp.com/album/chillhop-essentials-spring-2019) - Every season this producer releases a free collection with sample tracks from their other albums.
+[**Chillhop Essentials** by Chillhop Records](https://chillhop.bandcamp.com/album/chillhop-essentials-spring-2019) - Every season this label releases a free collection with sample tracks from their other albums.
 There are HUNDREDS of free chill tunes in all of these collections.
 And if you like a particular track there is probably a much larger album you can purchase.

 <iframe style="border: 0; width: 100%; height: 200px;" src="https://bandcamp.com/EmbeddedPlayer/album=3794408073/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://chillhop.bandcamp.com/album/chillhop-essentials-spring-2019">Chillhop Essentials - Spring 2019 by Chillhop Records</a></iframe>